JiwoonKim/Interview-Endgame/react.md

 5. ### What is a component?

-   React components are small, reusable pieces of code that return a React element to be rendered to the page.
-They accept arbitrary inputs (called props) and return React elements describing what should appear on the screen.
+   React components are __small, reusable pieces of code__ that return a React element to be rendered to the page.
+They __accept arbitrary inputs (called props) and return React elements__ describing what should appear on the screen.

+    Components can be defined by two ways: as functions and as ES6 classes.

    ```js
    // defined as function